EffectOrientedProgramming/book/Chapters/monads.md

 #Monads
-In the world of Functional Programming, Monads are a data type that can be for handling errors.
+In the world of Functional Programming, *Monads* are a data type that can be used for handling errors.
 Monads can be though of as a way of wrapping existing variable types in an abstraction as to better represent their possible uncertainty.